jpegleg/project-bobcat/README.md

 #### terraform

-There is a directory named `terraform` that deploys 4 servers small shared servers to two Vultr datacenters.
-Default is Chicago and Atlanta.
+There is a directory named `terraform` that deploys 4 servers small shared servers to one Vultr datacenter.
+Default is Atlanta.
+Add a second group to another DC for DC failover.

 There are two load balancers and two web servers, with some networking rules to limit access.
 Further network restriction is done with `pf`.